VoW314/dataPanda/README.md

 __Original CSS__ (I later changed some of it): https://github.com/plotly/dash-sample-apps/blob/master/apps/dash-uber-rides-demo/assets/style.css

 __Repl.it__ : [![Run on Repl.it](https://repl.it/badge/github/TST314/dataPanda)](https://repl.it/github/TST314/dataPanda)

+## Updates

+A way to run the code on Repl is currently being worked on.

 ### README last updated:
 #### 10/2/2020